zakklepac/Say-It-With-Confidence/README.md

 # What Are You Working On
-Idea Generation Service with results similar to Apples to Apples
+Idea Generation Service

+Guiding principal: helping a yung programmer "fake it til he makes it"

+New ideas generated on refresh!

-intended to have humorous results but also be a lil serious if you need some BS in a pinch
+Intended to have humorous results, but you never know

+Technologies used: JavaScript, Google Voice API

+Services: Picsum

 coming soon: a save function